-- Note This option is informational only and for proof-of-play reporting.
+This option is informational only and for proof-of-play reporting.
 The actual time zone for the venue is configured from the TUI on the remote server.
-For more information, see the "Restrictions for Configuring Multiple Venue Support" section on page 42. - Step 7 (Required only when remote servers are deployed) In the IP address box, type the IPv4 address of the Cisco StadiumVision Director Remote server.
+For more information, see the "Restrictions for Configuring Multiple Venue Support" section on page 58.

+Step 7 (Required only when remote servers are deployed) In the IP address box, type the IPv4 address of the Cisco StadiumVision Director Remote server.

-If you for th that c the va a do not know the IP address of the remote server, do not type an invalid IP address as a placeholder the real IP address due to certain backend processes that are started once an IP address is entered and can interfere with normal operation.
-Simply leave the IP address box empty until you can confirm alid IP address.
-(Opti Mana O onal) To specify a unique password for the remote server to enable monitoring from the agement Dashboard, type a Password.
-(Opti Mana P Fip onal) To specify a unique password for the remote server to enable monitoring from the agement Dashboard, type a Password.
-When global credentials are configured, this field is automatically populated with the global (Opti Mana P Fip Image: onally to specify a unique password for the remote server to enable monitoring from the agement Dashboard, type a Password.
-Image: The server to enable monitoring from the generation of the server to enable monitoring from the agement Dashboard, type a Password.
-Image: The server to enable monitoring from the global credentials are configured, this field is automatically populated with the global password that is configured in the Cisco StadiumVision Director Management Dashboard.
-(Opti Mana 2 Fip When global credentials are configured, this field is automatically populated with the global password that is configured in the Cisco StadiumVision Director Management Dashboard.
+If you do not know the IP address of the remote server, do not type an invalid IP address as a placeholder for the real IP address due to certain backend processes that are started once an IP address is entered and that can interfere with normal operation.
+Simply leave the IP address box empty until you can confirm the valid IP address.

+Step 8 (Optional) To specify a unique password for the remote server to enable monitoring from the Management Dashboard, type a Password.

+When global credentials are configured, this field is automatically populated with the global password that is configured in the Cisco StadiumVision Director Management Dashboard.
 Before you modify this password, be sure that you understand the use and requirements for this password.
+For more information, see the "Configuring Connectivity to the Cisco StadiumVision Director Server" section on page 49.

-Associating Venues with Cisco StadiumVision Director Objects
+Associating Venues with Cisco Stadium Vision Director Objects